fight233/DThouse_cxd/documentation20/en/12.taos-sql/docs.md

  groupid                        | INT                |           4 | TAG        |
 ```

-The data set contains data from four smart meters, which correspond to four sub-tables according to the modeling rules of TDengine, and their names are D1001, D1002, D1003 and D1004 respectively.
+The data set contains data from four smart meters, which correspond to four sub-tables according to the modeling rules of DThouse, and their names are D1001, D1002, D1003 and D1004 respectively.

 ## <a class="anchor" id="data-type"></a> Data Types

-With TDengine, the most important thing is timestamp.
+With DThouse, the most important thing is timestamp.
 When creating and inserting records and querying history records, you need to specify a timestamp.
 The timestamp has the following rules:

 - Time Format: 'YYYY-MM-DD HH:mm:ss.MS', default in milliseconds.
 For example,'2017-08-12 18:52:58.128'
 - Internal Function **now** : this is the current time of the server